TheRobotCarlson/therobotcarlson.github.io/experiences/work/Sixth-Circuit.md

 ---
-title: United States Court of Appeals for the Sixth Circuit IT
+title: Security Engineer II at United States Court of Appeals for the Sixth Circuit IT
 position: Security Engineer II
+company: United States Court of Appeals for the Sixth Circuit IT
 excerpt: Developed security policies and SSP for the IT Security Scorecard for the Sixth Circuit and lower courts.
 Wrote document generation software for acceleration of security document completion.

 date: 2017-06-02